Sataya Dolphin House — Complete Diving and Snorkeling Guide

 The lagoon — geography and depth

 Sataya Reef sits in the southern Red Sea, roughly 130 km south of Marsa Alam.
 The reef encloses a shallow lagoon on its western side — sandy bottom, protected from ocean swell, with a depth range of 5–18 m.
-Those conditions make it one of the few sites in the Egyptian Red Sea where both snorkellers and scuba divers enter the same water and encounter the same animals.

 Detail Sataya Dolphin House